What is DHASH?

 How to get updates direct from DHASH

 Want to get emails about upcoming work days, group tours, clinics, etc?
 The best way is to become a CTA/DHASH member.
 But we won't freeze you out if you decide you can't afford the modest dues.
 We send email announcements to anyone who is willing to come out and volunteer.
 Attention GMAIL users: Haven't been getting your DHASH emails?
-Gmail has started funneling our messages into the "Promotions" tab.
+Gmail has started funneling our messages into the "Promotions" or "Social" tab.
 Look for one of our messages there, and drag it back into your Primary mail box to get your DHASH mail where you will see it right away.

 Dutch Hill parking lot, 1950's(?)
 Photo contributed by Steve Eccher.